 For starters, if we step back and look at the audience this modern fairy tale appeals to most, namely children between the ages of 4 -11, we see a near exact correlation to the “Age of Man” best associated with the sign of the Twins.
 Being the first of the mentally driven Air signs, the time of human development allotted to the sign of Gemini are the “elementary years”, a time when a child’s mind is expansively opened during grammar school by learning a little something about everything.

 Those who have a Gemini child currently in nursery school through the 4th grade should be more than familiar with this concept as evidenced by their Air signed offspring’s constant barrage of questions about their world and everything in it.
-Add an ever changing attention span to that same Mercurial kid’s voracious mental curiosity and the end result is every parent of a Gemini being fully aware that trouble occurs as a direct result of their child’s bored mental state.
+Add an ever changing attention span to that same Mercurial kid’s voracious mental curiosity and the end result is every parent of a Gemini being fully aware that trouble occurs whenever their child becomes even the slightest bit bored.

 I should know, it was my all-time favorite movie throughout the duration of my own Gemini tot-dom.